niklas-dahl/global-angular-cli/README.md

 A small helper to avoid installing the awesome but huge [angular-cli](https://github.com/angular/angular-cli) globally.

 angular-cli: `~210MB`
-global-angular-cli: `~146KB`
+global-angular-cli: `~50KB`

 This project addresses the problem described in https://github.com/angular/angular-cli/issues/1263.
-This is pretty much a proof of concept until the angular-cli team creates a real solution.
+This is pretty much a proof of concept until the angular-cli team creates a real solution (or adapts this, who knows..).

 ## Usage